castai/terraform-provider-castai/docs/resources/node_template.md

 - `architectures` (List of String) List of acceptable instance CPU architectures, the default is amd64.
 Allowed values: amd64, arm64.
 - `compute_optimized` (Boolean) Compute optimized instance constraint - will only pick compute optimized nodes if true.
 - `custom_priority` (Block List) (see [below for nested schema](#nestedblock--constraints--custom_priority))
+- `dedicated_node_affinity` (Block List) Dedicated node affinity - creates preference for instances to be created on sole tenancy or dedicated nodes.
+This feature is only available for GCP clusters, requires feature flag to be enabled and sole tenancy nodes with local SSDs or GPUs are not supported.
+If the sole tenancy or dedicated nodes don't have capacity for selected instance type, the Autoscaler will fall back to multi-tenant instance types available for this Node Template.
+ Other instance constraints are applied when the Autoscaler picks available instance types that can be created on the sole tenancy or dedicated node (example: setting min CPU to 16). (see [below for nested schema](#nestedblock--constraints--dedicated_node_affinity))
 - `enable_spot_diversity` (Boolean) Enable/disable spot diversity policy.
 When enabled, autoscaler will try to balance between diverse and cost optimal instance types.
 - `fallback_restore_rate_seconds` (Number) Fallback restore rate in seconds: defines how much time should pass before spot fallback should be attempted to be restored to real spot.
 - `gpu` (Block List, Max: 1) (see [below for nested schema](#nestedblock--constraints--gpu))